 The State Board for Educator Certification (SBEC) was created by the Texas Legislature in 1995 to recognize public school educators as professionals and grant educators the authority to govern the standards of their profession.
 The SBEC oversees all aspects of the preparation, certification, and standards of conduct of public school educators.

 Input on the SBEC’s Draft of the Effective Preparation Framework

-In October of 2019, the State Board for Educator Certification (SBEC) approved a framework and procedures for determining educator preparation program (EPP) Commendations.
-The following commendation categories went into rule to recognize high performing EPPs: 1.
+In October 2019, the State Board for Educator Certification (SBEC) approved a framework and procedures for determining educator preparation program (EPP) Commendations.
+The following commendation categories went into rule to recognize high-performing EPPs: 1.
 Rigorous and Robust Preparation, 2.
 Preparing the Educators Texas Needs, 3.
-Preparing Educators for Long Term Success, and 4.
+Preparing Educators for Long-Term Success, and 4.
 Innovative Educator Preparation.
 The Innovative Educator Preparation category gives the SBEC the opportunity to designate EPPs that have implemented innovative approaches in a defined area of emphasis.